FaithAlone.net

 The question has a number of evident problems:

-• It assumes that Jesus would have had to say this exact phrase to claim to be divine, which is stupid and ridiculous.
+• It assumes that Jesus would have had to say this exact phrase to claim to be divine, which is ridiculous.
 Where did Jesus say "I am not God, do not worship me"?
 Oh, He didn't?
-Then He was divine, by this same criteria.
+Then He was divine, by this same criteria

 • Jesus accepted worship multiple times (Matthew 8:2, 9:18, 14:33, 15:25, etc., etc.), and never rebuked anyone for worshipping Him, even though Peter (Acts 10:25-26) and an angel (Revelation 19:10, 22:8-9) do so when someone worships them.
 This plainly satisfies the second criteria, which demands the first criteria to be true as well, as Christ also said to worship God only (Matthew 4:10, Luke 4:8)